mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/release-notes/index.md

 ## Known limitations

-* Upgrading from v0.5 isn't possible due to Pushgateway defaulting to off.
+* Upgrading from v0.5 is not possible due to Pushgateway defaulting to off.

 # Version v0.5.0